eysk-io/Where_At_UBC/README.md

 # WhereAtUBC
-app to find amenities on campus at UBC
+Application built in Java to find amenities in buildings on UBC campus

-(in progress)

 Contains six classes for each model (UBC, Building, Location, Places, Amenity, User)